Lost my Job

 Losing your job is incredibly stressful.
 Our job partly defines who we are and the means by which we live, not to mention putting food on the table.
 The stages of emotional change caused by job loss are very similar to the stages of grief when losing a loved one:

 - Resolution and reorganization

-Related Book Review – Keeping Your Head After Losing Your Job: How to Survive Unemployment – This book, by Robert Leahy, is a very good guide to dealing with the stress related to job loss.
-There are some tools to help you face some of the difficulties encountered in job loss as well as tips for family members.
+There are many resources to help deal with a job loss, such as Keeping Your Head After Losing Your Job: How to Survive Unemployment – This book is a very good guide to dealing with the stress related to job loss.

 Just about everyone experiences these stages.
-How long they last is different for everyone, but the sooner you get to resolution the sooner you can move forward with your career search.
+How long the stages last is different for everyone, but the sooner you get to resolution the sooner you can move forward with your career search.

 What to do first:

 - Apply for unemployment – Not a pleasant first task, but it is important.
 You’ve paid your taxes and others have benefited from unemployment benefits, now it’s your turn.
 You may feel that the amount is so small it doesn’t matter, but even $50 dollars per week is more than $0.
 Additionally, some unemployment offices provide career advice and job leads.

 - Enhance Your Resume – If you don’t already have an updated resume, now is the time.
 Take a look at 5 Steps to a Great Resume

 - Insider’s Guide to Writing a Cover Letter – Look at the article to help with your cover letter.